 The name Catholic Life was adopted because is summed up what the newspaper would be about - the life of Catholic parishes and people and those associated with our extensive Catholic school system.

-Catholic Life is produced by Colin Coomber of Catholic Media Gippsland.
-He is the sole employee, who writes the stories, takes photos, sells and makes up the advertisements, does all editing and produces camera-ready pages for the printer.
+Catholic Life is produced by editor Colin Coomber of the Catholic Media Office.
+He is the sole employee responsible for the newspaper, who writes the stories, takes photos, sells and makes up the advertisements, does all editing and produces camera-ready pages for the printer.
 Other duties include being communications officer and media advisor for the bishop and the various diocesan agencies.
 He is also part-time executive officer of the diocese's charitable arm Trinity Families.

 Catholic Life currently distributes around 16,300 copies every issue within Sale Diocese with a free copy going to every family with a child at a Catholic primary school or secondary college.
 Other copies are available free to be picked up at Masses by those who do not have children within the school system.

 The primary distribution area stretches from Phillip Island and the rapidly growing outer Melbourne suburbs of Narre Warren, Hallam and Cranbourne in the west, to the NSW border in the east.

 Catholic Life is published 6 times a year, in the middle of even numbered months.

 In 2018 the relevant deadlines and publication dates are:

 June 4 deadline for June 13 publication.

 August 6 deadline for August 16 publication.

 December 3 for December 12 publication.